QSNgoFSDev/reading-notes/Code201_Foundation_Software_Development/class02.md

 # read 2: Introduction To Web Development

+## HTML Text Fundamentals.
+HTML Advanced Text Formatting.
-  Why is it important to use semantic elements in our HTML? accessibility : provide meaning and structure for the web
+* Why is it important to use semantic elements in our HTML?

-  Maintaining and read-abilty: by using elements, provided a clear structures to your pages, help others developers easy to see.
+  accessibility : provide meaning and structure for the web

   Maintainability and readability: Semantic elements make your HTML code more readable and easier to maintain.
 By using elements like `<header>, <nav>, <main>, <section>, <article>, and <footer>,` you provide a clear structure to your page, which makes it easier for developers to understand and modify the code in the future.
 Semantic elements also enhance the overall organization and maintainability of your codebase

   Future-proofing: HTML evolves over time, and new elements are introduced to better represent the structure of web content.
 By adopting semantic elements, you ensure that your code aligns with modern web standards and practices.
 This makes it easier to incorporate new features and functionality into your website as the web continues to evolve

   Consistency and clarity: Semantic elements provide a standard vocabulary for describing the structure of web content.
 When developers consistently use semantic elements, it improves the clarity and understanding of the codebase, especially when working collaboratively or handing off projects to other developers.

-  How many levels of headings are there in HTML?
+* How many levels of headings are there in HTML?
   6

-  What are some uses for the `<sup>` and` <sub> `elements?
+* What are some uses for the `<sup>` and` <sub> `elements?

-  Inline styles: Inline styles are applied directly to HTML elements using the style attribute.
-For example: `<p style="color: blue;">`This is a blue paragraph.`</p>`.
-Inline styles override external and internal stylesheets.
-However, it is generally recommended to avoid using inline styles for the reasons mentioned below.

-  Internal stylesheets: Internal stylesheets are defined within the HTML document using the` <style> `tag in the <head> section.
-CSS rules written inside the` <style>` tag apply to the` HTML `elements within that document.

-  External stylesheets: External stylesheets are separate CSS files that are linked to the HTML document using the` <link>` tag.
-The CSS rules defined in the external stylesheet can be applied to multiple HTML pages by linking to the same CSS file.

-  Inline CSS using the style attribute: In addition to inline styles, individual HTML elements can have inline CSS using the style attribute.
-For example: `<h1 style="color: red;">`This` is a red heading.``</h1>`.
-This approach is less common and often used for specific cases.
+* When using the `<abbr>` element, what attribute must be added to provide the full expansion of the term?

+title attribute to add full expansion

+*What are ways we can apply CSS to our HTML?

   To apply CSS to HTML, you can use various methods:

   Inline styles: Inline styles are applied directly to HTML elements using the style attribute.
 For example:` <p style="color: blue;">`This is a blue paragraph.`</p>`.
 Inline styles override external and internal stylesheets.
 However, it is generally recommended to avoid using inline styles for the reasons mentioned below.

-  Internal stylesheets: Internal stylesheets are defined within the HTML document using the <style> tag in the `<head> section`.
+  Internal stylesheets: Internal stylesheets are defined within the HTML document using the` <style>` tag in the `<head> section`.
 CSS rules written inside the `<style>` tag apply to the` HTML` elements within that document.

   External stylesheets: External stylesheets are separate CSS files that are linked to the HTML document using the` <link>` tag.
 The CSS rules defined in the external stylesheet can be applied to multiple HTML pages by linking to the same CSS file.